cosmos/ibc/spec/core/ics-002-client-semantics/README.md

 #### Update

-Updating a client is done by submitting a new `Header`.
+Updating a client is done by submitting a new `ClientMessage`.
 The `Identifier` is used to point to the stored `ClientState` that the logic will update.
-When a new `Header` is verified with the stored `ClientState`'s validity predicate and `ConsensusState`, the client MUST update its internal state accordingly, possibly finalising commitment roots and updating the signature authority logic in the stored consensus state.
+When a new `ClientMessage` is verified with the stored `ClientState`'s validity predicate and `ConsensusState`, the client MUST update its internal state accordingly, possibly finalising commitment roots and updating the signature authority logic in the stored consensus state.